ballaswag/ingenic-usbboot/README.md

 `make`

 ## Running
 To see console output, a USB to TTL adapter is needed.
-For the Creality K1 board, the serial pinout is by the reset/boot bottom.
+For the Creality K1 board, the serial pinout is by the reset/boot botton.

-To Enter USB Boot mode.
-For the K1, hold the boot button, while holding boot hold down reset, let go boot then reset.
+To Enter USB Boot mode for the K1, hold the boot button, while holding boot hold down reset, let go reset then boot.

 ```./usbboot --cpu x2000 --stage1 ./spl.bin --wait 1 --stage2 ./uboot.bin```